Steve's been an online music writer for seven years and has personal experience organizing his equipment for gigs.

 Another Pearl Jam song on this list from their groundbreaking album Ten, "Black" was never actually released as a single, but it did enjoy some chart success in 1992.
 With its slow-build to an explosive climactic ending, howling vocals, and fierce full-band sound, this tune works well in rock cover situations just about all of the time.

-10. "Bulls on Parade" Rage Against the Machine
+10. "Bulls on Parade" by Rage Against the Machine

 The only hit song for American rock group Dishwalla, "Counting Blue Cars" was a crossover success on several Billboard charts in 1996.
 For cover bands that want to keep the patrons relatively mellow but still singing along, this mid-tempo track is great to include in your '90s classic rock set.